×

 Assessment of change

-An indicator for relative abundance of priority species in England is also reported in the England Biodiversity Indicators, which presents a short and long-term assessment for the same time periods used in this Outcome Indicator Framework assessment.
-These assessment results were reused here as the England Biodiversity Indicators method is more tailored to the specific dataset and factors-in information on confidence.
-The assessment found a decrease (deterioration) in the relative abundance of priority species in England over the short and long-term time periods.
-No results are currently available for the medium-term assessment period using the England Biodiversity Indicators methodology, although this will be considered for future publications.
+The composite relative abundance of priority species measure is also reported in Indicators of species abundance in England.
+This statistical release presents a short, medium and long-term assessment for the same time periods used in this Outcome Indicator Framework assessment.
+These assessment results were reused here as the method in the source publication is tailored to the specific composite abundance index and it factors-in information on confidence.
+The assessment found little or no change in the relative abundance of priority species in England over the short and medium-term periods and a decline (deterioration) over the long-term.

-Details on the England Biodiversity Indicators assessment methodology for this indicator can be found in section 4a of the latest England Biodiversity Indicators report.
+Details on the assessment methodology used for this indicator can be found in the ‘assessment of change’ section of the Indicators of species abundance in England statistical release.
 Further information on the standard assessment used in the Outcome Indicator Framework, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.

 Table D6ai: Assessment of change

-Note that smoothed data presented in the indicator charts were used for percent change calculations.
+Note that smoothed data presented in the indicator charts were used for percentage change calculations.
 The smoothing method is specific to this indicator and differs from the default Loess smoothing approach adopted for most indicators for the Outcome Indicator Framework assessment.
-Percent change figures in Tables D6ai may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen between the first and last years in the specified date range.
+Percentage change refers to the difference seen between the first and last years in the specified date range.

 Trend description for D6aii